-Nobody ever talks about how easy it was for them to become rich.
-They just whine about how poor they were and how hard it was to succeed, hoping I guess that we don’t notice that they don’t share.
+Nobody ever talks about how easy it was to become rich, they only whine about how poor they were when they started out.
+I guess they’re hoping that we won’t notice them not sharing their good fortune.

-If females are so wonderful, how come mothers won’t let them anywhere near their young sons?
+If females are wonderful, why won’t mothers let them anywhere near their young sons?

 I loved that 15-year-old Brynn Cartelli won The Voice.
 I was beginning to think that I’d I lost it because the judges only seemed to like the singers who howled and did runs.

 Speaking of The Voice, I wonder if Ed Sheeran would have any chance of making it through the blind auditions?

 I wonder who it is at the networks who decide what we see and hear on the news and maybe even more importantly what we don’t?
 I’d like to tell them about how Walter Cronkite would do it because I believe he’d kick their ass.

 The smartest thing a good director can do is stay away from the spotlight.

 Laws aren’t about doing what’s right; they’re just laws.

 All that counts is who gets to call the shots not who gets the credit.

 Jim Hilliard once told me something that is very evident today.
 “It doesn’t take any brains to buy a radio station, just money.”